 - A healthy diet can keep your blood sugar controlled and may keep you from needing medicine.
 Healthy eating can also keep you from gaining too much weight in your pregnancy.
 Too much weight gain can increase your risk for gestational diabetes.

 - Your health care provider, nurse, or dietitian will create a diet just for you.
-Your health care provider may ask you to keep track of what you eat.
+Your provider may ask you to keep track of what you eat.

 - Exercise will help keep your blood sugar under control.
 A low-impact activity such as walking is a safe and effective type of exercise.
 Try walking 1 to 2 miles (1.6 to 3.2 kilometers) at a time, 3 or more times per week.
 Swimming or using an elliptical machine work just as well.
 Ask your provider what type of exercise, and how much, is best for you.